-In this article, we look at some key Information Security trends to look for as we begin 2016, along with the things you need to consider if you want to stay ahead of the curve…
+In this article, we look at some key Information Security trends to look for, along with the things you need to consider if you want to stay ahead of the curve.

 It should come as no surprise that the stakes for information security have been steadily increasing over the past two decades.
 As individuals and businesses have grown increasingly dependent on interconnected technology to manage their daily lives, we have seen a corresponding growth in technology-based crime.
 And, as breaches have grown in size and scope, larger and more sophisticated players have entered the scene – making things unsafe for everyone.

-Let’s take a brief look at some of the security trends we can expect for 2016, and also look at some of the ways that organizations and security professionals can prepare themselves to deal with these trends.
+Let’s take a brief look at some of the security trends we can expect, and also look at some of the ways that organizations and security professionals can prepare themselves to deal with these trends.

 Small businesses need enterprise-class support

 Due to the fact that the owners of many small businesses are likely to ignore or understate the security threats that affect their businesses, the bad guys have been increasingly targeting the small-to-medium business (SMB) market through social engineering, including spear-phishing campaigns.
 Small businesses can no longer afford to avoid hiring skilled information security professionals.
 They can also no longer afford to make cost the primary consideration for security-related tools and infrastructure.
 For many SMBs, a single breach could be a business ending event, so they need to invest wisely in information and network security resources.